Pershore Abbey: Font

-In about 1840 the abbey was given a new baptismal font and the original Norman font was cast out into the churchyard.
-It was later used as a cattle trough, and later used in a garden at nearby Kempsey.
-In 1912 a war memorial was erected on the site of the Victorian font and the old font was returned, on a pedestal designed by Harold Brakspear.
+In about 1840 the abbey was given a new baptismal font.
+The original Norman font was removed to the churchyard where it served as a cattle trough, and later as a garden ornament.
+In 1912 a war memorial was erected on the site of the Victorian font and the old font was re-instated, on a pedestal designed by Harold Brakspear.
 The font is decorated with an interlacing arcade, in the panels of which are the figures of Christ and his Apostles.

 Abbots

 Organ

+The earliest record of an organ in Pershore abbey is from the parish magazine for June 1825 which stated that the parishioners had started a voluntary subscription fund for the erection of an organ.
+This organ was built by Mr. Russell of London and opened by the organist Charles Clarke of Worcester Cathedral on 1 November 1826.
+This organ is thought to have functioned for 47 years when it was sold to Sedgley Parish Church.
+In 1864 it is recorded that during a restoration of the church, it was reconstructed by Nicholson of Malvern and moved to the north-east chapel.